 - People can live holy lives without being baptized.

 So are the Scriptures really that vague?
 Is there any value to being baptized?
+What are the effects of baptism?
 Instead of relying on human opinions and reasoning, let’s see what the biblical record shows.

 Christ’s example and instruction on baptism